andyGallagher/reversible-audio-buffer-source-node/README.md

     await new Promise((resolve) => setTimeout(resolve, 3_000));

     // Playback in reverse.
-    // You should hear the first second or so play backwards. reversibleAudioBufferSourceNode.playbackRate(-1);
+    // You should hear the three seconds or so played backwards. reversibleAudioBufferSourceNode.playbackRate(-1);
 })();
 ```

 ## Performance considerations

-This package specifically deals with `AudioBuffer`s, and can quickly get somewhat computationally expensive to use when working with large buffers.
+This package specifically deals with `AudioBuffer`s, and can quickly get computationally expensive to use when working with large buffers.
 It's important to note that `AudioBuffer`s in general were designed to [work with small audio snippets less than 45s in length](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer).

 That said, this package does leave some room for a few performance optimizations, noted below.